evykassirer/notes/cs240/class_notes.md

 	if j = −1 return i +1
 	else return FAIL

-***I had to stare at this for a while to get it - make sure you get why and how this works*** Check out examples from tutorial
+I had to stare at this for a while to get it - make sure you get why and how this works - Check out examples from tutorial

 Exercise: Prove that i − j always increases on lines 9–10 - I might have done this - check with Andreas and maybe post something more formal here